Company formation in Poland

 Legal requirements

-According to Polish law, every company registered in Poland is obliged to have a legal address in Poland.
-This address is entered in the National Court Register (Krajowy Rejestr Sądowy, KRS) and is used as the official address of the company for legal, tax and correspondence purposes.
+According to Polish law, every firm registered in Poland is obliged to have a legal address in Poland.
+This address is put into the National Court Register (Krajowy Rejestr Sądowy, KRS) and serves as the official address of the firm for the legal, fiscal, and correspondence purposes.

-- Tax liabilities: A registered office is required to determine the tax jurisdiction of the company and to manage its tax affairs.
-It determines in which tax office the company will be accounted for and pay taxes.
+- Tax Liabilities: A registered office is important in determining the tax jurisdiction of the company as a way of managing its tax affairs.
+It determines the tax office at which the company will be accounted and pay taxes.

-- Corporate correspondence: The legal address is used to receive official correspondence from government agencies, banking and financial institutions, as well as from partners and customers.
+- Corporate correspondence: It receives official correspondence from government agencies, banking and financial institutions, as well as from partners and customers.

 Is it possible to open a branch office of a foreign company in Poland?

-Opening a branch office of a foreign company in Poland is a feasible and often profitable step to expand business into the Polish market and further expansion into Central and Eastern Europe.
-Poland attracts foreign companies with its strategic location, developed infrastructure and skilled labour force.
-In this article we will look at the key aspects related to opening a branch office of a foreign company in Poland.
+Opening a branch office of a foreign company in Poland is feasible and often profitable for expanding business into the Polish market, as well as further expansion into Central and Eastern Europe.
+Poland attracts foreign companies with its strategic location, developed infrastructure, and skilled labour force.
+In this article, we will take a closer look at the key aspects related to opening a branch office of a foreign company in Poland.

 Legal aspects

-A branch of a foreign company in Poland is considered as its branch without legal personality.
-This means that the branch operates under the legal status of the parent company and conducts business on its behalf, with the foreign company being fully responsible for the activities of its branch.
+The branch of a foreign company in Poland is treated as its branch without legal personality.
+It means that the branch acts according to the legal status of the parent company and performs business activity for and on its behalf, having the foreign company fully liable for the activities of its branch.

 Branch registration

-To open a branch office in Poland, you need to follow the following steps:
+In order to open a branch office in Poland, you should proceed with the subsequent steps:

 Taxation

-A branch of a foreign company in Poland is subject to income tax only on income earned in Poland.
-The income tax rate is the standard 19% or 9% for small companies under certain conditions.
-The branch must also fulfil all VAT requirements if it is engaged in VATable activities.
+A branch of a foreign company in Poland is liable to income tax only based on the income obtained within Poland.
+The income tax rate is the standard 19% or 9% for small companies under particular conditions.
+Additionally, the branch is under an obligation to perform all VAT obligations provided that the branch will carry out VATable activities.

 Advantages of opening a branch in Poland

-- Access to the European market: Poland is a member of the European Union, which provides convenient access to the single European market.
+- Access to the European market: Poland is a member of the European Union, thus access to the single European market is easy to get.

-- Economic stability: Poland demonstrates stable economic growth, which creates favourable conditions for doing business.
+- Economic stability: Poland’s economic growth is stable, which creates a favourable environment for the development of business.

-- Skilled labour: Access to highly skilled and relatively inexpensive labour resources.
+- Skilled labour: Access to highly qualified but relatively inexpensive labour resources.

-Opening a branch office of a foreign company in Poland is a strategically favourable decision that allows to expand the business and strengthen the presence on the European market.
-The process requires careful preparation and compliance with Polish law, including registration with the relevant state authorities and fulfilment of tax obligations.
-Taking into account all factors and proper planning, a branch of a foreign company can successfully develop in the Polish market, taking advantage of its many advantages.
+Opening a branch office of a foreign company in Poland will be a strategically favorable decision, enabling the enterprise to expand its business and strengthen its in-country positions within European markets.
+Careful preparation for this process should be done in compliance with Polish law on the registration with the relevant state authorities, including the fulfillment of fiscal obligations.
+Considering all the factors and with proper planning, even a branch of a foreign company will be able to develop in the Polish market and seize every advantage that is offered by it.

 Can a foreigner open a company in Poland?

-Foreign entrepreneurs interested in starting a company in Poland can take advantage of the wide range of business opportunities the country offers.
-Poland attracts foreigners with its strategic location in Europe, stable economy, skilled labour force and relatively low costs of doing business.
-In this article, we look at how a foreigner can open a company in Poland, highlighting the key aspects and requirements of the process.
+Foreign businessmen have huge possibilities for different kinds of business in the country.
+Poland is considered to be one of the attractive countries because of its strategic place in Europe, stable economy, well-skilled labor force, and relatively low costs of doing business.
+The article considers how a foreigner can open a company in Poland, which reveals the key aspects and requirements of the above-mentioned process.

-Steps to start a company by a foreigner in Poland
+Steps for establishing a firm by a foreigner in Poland

 Taxation

-Foreign companies operating in Poland are obliged to pay taxes on income earned in the country.
-The main taxes include corporate income tax (CIT), which is 19% (there is a reduced rate of 9% for small businesses for the first few years), value added tax (VAT) and other local taxes and levies.
+The foreign companies operating in Poland are obliged to pay the taxes of the income earned within the country.
+Their main taxes are a corporate income tax of 19%, a reduced rate of 9% for small businesses at least for the first few years, value added tax, and other local taxes and levies.

-Advantages of opening a company in Poland for foreigners
+Advantages opening a company in Poland for foreigners

-- Access to the European market and the possibility of using Poland as a strategic base for business expansion to the east and west
+- Access to the European market and an opportunity to use Poland as a strategic base for business expansion to the east and west

-- Relatively low costs of doing business compared to other EU countries
+- Comparatively low costs of doing business when compared to other EU countries

 - Stable economy and supportive business environment

-Is it possible to obtain a residence permit when establishing a company in Poland?
+Is it possible to obtain a residence permit by setting up a company in Poland?

-The establishment of a company in Poland by foreign nationals can be the basis for obtaining a residence permit, opening up prospects for entrepreneurs not only for doing business but also for long-term residence in the country.
-This process involves several key stages and requires careful attention to the preparation of the necessary documents and compliance with certain conditions.
-In this article we will look at how setting up a company in Poland can contribute to obtaining a residence permit.
+Setting up a company in Poland by foreigners may create the ground for an application for a residence permit and opens up opportunities for entrepreneurs not only to conduct business activity but also for long-term residence.
+The process comprises several crucial stages and requires great attention to the preparation of the required documents, as well as observance of certain conditions.
+Below we will overview how incorporation of a company in Poland may contribute to obtaining a residence permit.

-A foreign national may apply for a temporary residence permit in Poland if he/she plans to run a business in Poland and can prove its economic feasibility and positive impact on the Polish economy.
-Such evidence includes a business plan, proof of sufficient funds for investing and running the business, and the potential to create jobs for Polish citizens.
+A foreign citizen can apply for a temporary residence permit in Poland if he/she intends to conduct business activity in the territory of Poland and demonstrates proof of the economic viability of such an activity and the positive impact it will have on the economy of Poland.
+Such proof includes a business plan, proof of sufficient funds for the investment and operation of the business, and the potential for creating a job opportunity for citizens of Poland.

 Important aspects and recommendations

-- Business Plan: It is important to carefully develop a business plan to show its viability and positive impact on the Polish economy.
+- Business Plan: It is significant that the elaboration of a business plan be done with proper care, in order to show its feasibility and the positive impact it would have on the economy of Poland.

 - Legal support: It is recommended to use the services of professional lawyers or consulting agencies specialising in immigration issues and starting a business in Poland, in order to avoid mistakes in the application process and to speed up obtaining a residence permit.

-Opening a company in Poland by foreign entrepreneurs can be the basis for obtaining a temporary residence permit, which opens up a wide range of opportunities for business development and life in the country.
-The process requires careful preparation and strict compliance with the requirements of Polish law.
-Successfully obtaining a residence permit will allow a foreign entrepreneur not only to do business in Poland, but also to enjoy the benefits of living in this country.
+A company established in Poland by foreign entrepreneurs may be the ground for obtaining a temporary residence permit and opens wide perspectives for business development and life in the country.
+It is prepared very carefully and with strict correspondence to Polish law demands.
+It will allow a foreign entrepreneur who has obtained a residence permit to conduct business activity in Poland and benefit from all the advantages of living in this country.

-What is stipulated in the articles of association of a company registered in Poland?
+What does the articles of association of a firm registered in Poland include?

-The Articles of Association of a company registered in Poland is a key document defining the structure, objectives and rules of the company’s operation.
-It plays an important role in the management and operation of the company, providing a legal basis for its actions.
-The Articles of Association must be drafted in accordance with Polish law and contain certain mandatory sections.
-Let’s take a look at the main elements that must be prescribed in the articles of association of a company in Poland.
+The Articles of Association of a company registered in Poland are among the documents very important determining the structure, aims, and ways of performing the activities of a firm.
+It plays a very relevant role in the management and operation of the company by providing legal support to its actions.
+Under the Polish law, the Articles of Association are to be drafted, with there being certain obligatory sections to be included in every document of this kind.
+Let’s see what should necessarily be provided in the articles of association of a firm in Poland.

 Name and location of the company